CS 178 - Digital Photography

 The weekly rhythm: Assignments will be posted on the course web page at the beginning of each week (including this week!).
 Assignments will not be handed out in class; you need to look online for them.
 We hope to get them posted by dinnertime each Sunday night, so you can look at them before the first section meeting on Monday morning of the week you'll be working on them.
 The topic of each assignment is listed in the course schedule.
 These weekly assignments will be due the following Sunday night at 11:59pm.
 Some assignments will also contain short technical questions.
 These will not be graded, and their purpose is mainly to help you gauge the kinds of questions we might ask on the exams.

 Assignment Submission: There are two parts to submitting each week’s assignment.
-First, photos need to be uploaded to Picasa Web Album.
+First, photos need to be uploaded to Google+ Web Album.
 You should either use an existing Google Account or create one for the course; you will need to use the same account for the entire quarter.
 A minimum of five and a maximum of ten photos can be submitted for each assignment, and all of your photos should be uploaded to a single album before proceeding.
 Second, you will need to submit your assignment on http://vela.stanford.edu.
-You should log into the site using the same Google account that you used for Picasa.
+You should log into the site using the same Google account.
 You will need to select a technical requirement that each photo meets, and add some text comments.
 You should submit assignments early to avoid last-minute submission problems.
 If you do run into technical problems, please post to Piazza or email the course staff.
 We have put together detailed instructions for uploading your assignment to Google+ and submitting it on Vela.
 You should read these instructions carefully.
 In particular, you may need to create a new Google account for this course in order to disable certain Google+ settings.

-Peer-to-peer grading: New this year, we are experimenting with a peer-to-peer grading system for the weekly photographic assignments.
-On the Tuesday night following each assignment due date, you will be assigned to review the assignments of a few classmates.
+Peer-to-peer grading: We will be using a peer-to-peer grading system for the weekly photographic assignments.
+On the Tuesday night following each assignment due date, you will be assigned to review the assignments of three classmates.
 Along with the TAs, you will assign a technical score and a style score to each photo, as well as write some comments or a critique.
 These scores and reviews will be due on the next Sunday night at 11:59pm.
 More details on this grading system will be included in the first assignment.